 Choosing the right oil

 You may be tempted to use just butter in the pan, thinking that the onions will taste better when done, but butter has a low smoke point and burns easily.
 I use clarified butter and coconut oil to caramelize my onions.
 Both are part of a Paleo diet and I follow this eating plan most of the time.
+Using clarified butter also makes the caramelized onions fit into the Whole30 diet plan.

 The onions end up with a lovely buttery sweet taste and both butter and coconut oil has a high smoke point that can take longer cooking times.
 You can also use ghee, olive oil, or other oil and butter combinations.